 Likely burial place for your New Brentford ancestor if they died after 1902 (before that the most likely burial place is St Lawrence's churchyard

 The churchyard was extended in 1884 (Q50).

-Other info on this site or due to be added: postcard image from the early 1900s (from Howard Webb)Top
+Other info on this site: postcard image from the early 1900s (from Howard Webb)Top

 St Lawrence's ChurchyardAddress: High Street, Brentford

 Likely burial place for your New Brentford ancestor if they died before 1903

 Other info on this site: photos taken in 2008 include views of the churchyard (Dave Stoneleigh).

 In July 2016 Findmypast added gravestone inscriptions from the church and churchyard (Middlesex Monumental Inscriptions 1485-2014 collection).
 These were from a 1980 survey by a group of volunteers from West Middlesex Family History Society and the Society of Genealogists.
 A rough plan of where the memorials were located is available from the Findmypast website (subscription required).
 In all there are over 580 individuals' names from around 205 graves.

 Likely burial place for your Old Brentford ancestor if they died between 1828 and 1861, or after 1861 if they had a family grave plot